How To Manage Cravings When You Quit?26 Jul 2019

 What’s your why?

-There was a strong, compelling reason that made you decide to quit (Benefits Of Quitting).
+There was a strong, compelling reason that made you decide to quit.
 Think about it.
 Write it down if it helps and carry it with you, so you can use it as a visual reminder to stay committed to the quitting process.
 This is a simple affirmation that can help you conquer cravings with sheer intellect.
-Additionally, write down a list of pros and cons of quitting each time a craving strikes; it will not just keep you motivated but also prevent you from rationalizing any slips you experience.
+Additionally, write down a list of pros of quitting smoking and cons as well, each time a craving strikes; it will not just keep you motivated but also prevent you from rationalizing any slips you experience.
 You can even maintain a cravings diary to track your progress.
-Also, calculate your savings (savings calculator) to see how quitting is benefiting you financially, and think about what you can do with the money you’re saving.
+Also, calculate your savings to see how quitting is benefiting you financially, and think about what you can do with the money you’re saving.
 This is a great way to stay motivated and pass time as you tide over a craving.

 You don’t have to do this alone

 Quitting smoking is a tough journey, but it’s not one you have to embark on alone.
 Think about the people you can trust and count on during this phase and enlist their support.
 When a craving strikes, call or text a friend.
 If you’re at work, take a walk around the block with a colleague you enjoy spending time with.
 There is a world of resources out there you can turn to as well.
-Join a community of like-minded people who are on the same journey and can support you (Facebook community).
-Read about how others dealt with nicotine withdrawal in the early days of quitting (success stories).
-Or talk to a trained counsellor who can help you in real time.
+Join a community of like-minded people who are on the same journey and can support you.
+Read the success stories about how others dealt with nicotine withdrawal in the early days of quitting.

 Keep Yourself Busy